Legacy MCP-UI Adapter

 // For MCP Apps hosts

-const mcpAppsResource = createUIResource({
+const mcpAppsResource = await createUIResource({

 uri: 'ui://my-server/widget-mcp-apps',